Collaboration Workflow

 -

-Search for existing users by profile
+Search for existing users by name or username and add them as collaborators.

 If you want to invite someone by email, enter their email in the invite field: